kata-containers/kata-containers/ci/README.md

 In the previous section we've mentioned using different runners, now in this section we'll go through each type of runner used.

-- Cost free runners:  Those are the runners provided by GIthub itself, and those are fairly small machines with no virtualization capabilities enabled -
+- Cost free runners:  Those are the runners provided by Github itself, and those are fairly small machines with virtualization capabilities enabled.
 - Azure small instances: Those are runners which have virtualization capabilities enabled, 2 CPUs, and 8GB of RAM.
 These runners have a "-smaller" suffix to their name.